kurtcms/pingc/README.md

 This Bash script may be executed on a terminal or by a task scheduler such as [cron](https://linux.die.net/man/8/cron) and it does the following:

-1. Execute [ping](https://linux.die.net/man/8/ping) with the rest of the arguments supplied.
+1. Execute [ping](https://linux.die.net/man/8/ping) with the rest of the arguments supplied;
 2. Translate the ping output into a computable Comma Separated Values (CSV) format with:
    1. The date and time in YYYYMMDDHHMMSS e.g. 20210419024510,
    2. The number of seconds since the [epoch](https://linux.die.net/man/1/date) that is since 1970-01-01 00:00:00 UTC,
    3. The destination IP address, and
-   4. The corresponding Round Trip Time (RTT)
+   4. The corresponding Round Trip Time (RTT).

 A detailed walk-through is available [here](https://kurtcms.org/networking-ping-output-to-comma-separated-values-csv-at-runtime/).